dwhieb/dissertation/README.md

 #### Tokenizing the OANC

-For the OANC, converting the data to JSON involved first tokenizing the corpus.
+For the OANC, converting the data to JSON involves first tokenizing the corpus.
 The OANC project provides an [ANC Tool][ANC-Tool] for this purpose, which offers various ways of converting and tagging OANC data.
 More information about the ANC Tool may be found [here][ANC-Tool].
 Steps for tokenizing the OANC using the ANC Tool are as follows:

 1. Download the ANC Tool from the [ANC Tool download page][ANC-Tool] and unzip the folder.
 If you have already cloned this repository, you may skip this step; the ANC Tool is located in the `scripts/ANC` folder.